pjbartlein/REarthSysSci/md/github.md

 In RStudio:

 9. create a project in an existing folder (e.g. the one you just created): File > New Project…  > Version Control  > Git
-1. Set the epository URL (e.g.):  `https://github.com/gh-username/geog490project`
+1. Set the repository URL (e.g.):  `https://github.com/gh-username/geog490project`
 1. Project directory name:  `geog490project`
 1. Browse to folder:  `/Users/Projects/`
 1. click on "Create Project"